Esri/utility-network-properties-extractor/README.md

 The Add-in works against layers from featureservices, database connections and file geodatabases.
 Buttons are enabled/disabled based on the layers in the map.

-It doesn’t matter if the Utility Network is Electric, Gas, Communications, District Heating & Cooling, Water, Sewer, or others.
+The Add-in is domain network agnostic.
+It doesn’t matter if the industry is Electric, Gas, Communications, District Heating & Cooling, Water, Sewer, or some other type.

 <!-- TODO: Fill this section below with metadata about this sample-->
 ```